 Student Office Assistant

-Office of Housing Student Office Assistants are integral components of the University's summer residence hall program as administered by the Office of Housing.
+Office of Residential Life Student Office Assistants are integral components of the University's summer residence hall program as administered by the Office of Residential Life.
 Student Office Assistants assume responsibilities which underscore the important role of residential life in the educational experience of students at the University of Notre Dame.

 - Experience utilizing Microsoft Word, Excel, and PowerPoint.
 Must be familiar with email clients and the internet.